fluidjeel/traffic-light-2025/phoenix.md

 For the Coder 👨‍💻
 This project consists of three main Python scripts:

 daily_long_breakout.py: A robust, event-driven, portfolio-level backtesting engine.
 It features an adaptive logic module that dynamically adjusts key trading parameters (risk, stop-loss multipliers, entry filters) based on a configurable market regime filter.
+It includes a realistic model for Indian equity transaction costs.

 trade_analyzer.py: A powerful post-backtest analysis tool that ingests the detailed trade logs to provide quantitative, data-driven insights for strategy refinement.